 In object-oriented programming, classes are created according to their hierarchies, and inheritance allows the structure and methods in one class to be passed down the hierarchy to another class.
 That means less programming is required when adding functions to complex systems, therefore save time and effort.
 If we add a step at the bottom of a hierarchy, we only need to add the processing and data associated with that unique step.
 Everything else about that step is inherited.
 The ability to reuse existing objects is a major advantage of object-oriented programming.

 Object-oriented programming allows procedures about objects to be created whose exact type is not known until runtime.
 For example, a screen cursor may change its shape from an arrow to a line depending on the program mode.
 The routine to move the cursor on the screen in response to mouse movement would be written for "cursor," and polymorphism allows that cursor to take on whatever shape is required at runtime.
 It also allows new shapes to be easily integrated.

-VB2008 allows users to write programs that break down into modules.
-These modules will represent the real-world objects and are known as classes or types.
-An object can be created out of a class and it is known as an instance of the class.
+Visual Basic 2008 allows users to write programs that break down into modules.
+These modules represent the real-world objects known as classes or types.
+An object can be created out of a class known as an instance of the class.
 A class can also comprise subclass.
-For example, apple tree is a subclass of the plant class and the apple in your backyard is an instance of the apple tree class.
+For example, the apple tree is a subclass of the plant class and the apple in your backyard is an instance of the apple tree class.
 Another example is student class is a subclass of the human class while your son John is an instance of the student class.